Consultation launched on the separation of Bluecoat Aspley Academy and its Alternative Provision – ASPIRE

 Archway Learning Trust understands that not all of our students are going to fit into a mainstream model.
 It is important that we are prepared and fully equipped to educate our students in an alternative setting that meets their emotional and educational needs.

 Extensive work has been carried out within our Trust to create our own alternative provision, named ASPIRE, providing an alternative setting for both Key Stage 3 and Key Stage 4, both of which are part of the Bluecoat Aspley Academy although housed offsite.
-The provisions are not only accessed by academy members of Archway Learning Trust but are also accessed by other City schools.
+The provisions are not only accessed by students at academies within Archway Learning Trust but are also accessed by other City schools.
 Each provision has a wide curriculum offer and there is a focus on both individual needs and the core skills of literacy and numeracy.

 We are proposing to ask the Department for Education for permission to make ASPIRE into a school in its own right rather than an ‘add-on’ to our Bluecoat Aspley Academy.
 This will allow for a strong and specific leadership team and governing body which would hold the school to account and for the Trust to better clarify its leadership and organisational structure.

-We are launching a 2 week consultation on the proposal that the Bluecoat Aspley Academy alternative provision (ASPIRE) should be re-formed into its own school.
+We are launching a six week consultation on the proposal that the Bluecoat Aspley Academy alternative provision (ASPIRE) should be re-formed into its own school.

-There is a consultation event for parents/carers and stakeholders taking place at Bluecoat Aspley Academy on Tuesday 4th December 2018 at 5:00pm.
+There is a consultation event for parents/carers and stakeholders taking place at Bluecoat Aspley Academy on Tuesday 4th December 2018.